-Each of the Selling Stockholders reserves the sole right to accept or reject, in whole or in part, any proposed purchase of the registered shares of Common Stock to be made directly or through agents.
-To the extent that any of the Selling Stockholders are brokers or dealers, they may be deemed to be "underwriters" within the meaning of the Securities Act of 1933, as amended (the "Securities Act") and any commissions received by them and any profit on the registered shares may be deemed to be underwriting commissions or discounts under the Securities Act.
-As of the date of this Prospectus, based on the representations received by the Company from the Selling Stockholders, none of the Selling Stockholders is a broker or dealer or affiliated with a broker or dealer.
+To the extent that any of the Selling Stockholders are brokers or dealers, they may be deemed to be "underwriters" within the meaning of the Securities Act and any commissions received by them and any profit on the resale of the Offered Shares may be deemed to be underwriting commissions or discounts under the Securities Act.
+As of the date of this Prospectus, based on the representations received by us from the Selling Stockholders, none of the Selling Stockholders is a broker or dealer or affiliated with a broker or dealer.

-The following table sets forth the names of persons who are offering the resale of shares of Common Stock by this Prospectus, the number of shares of Common Stock beneficially owned by each person, the number of shares of Common Stock that may be sold in this offering and the number of shares of Common Stock each person will own after the offering, assuming they sell all of the shares of Common Stock offered.
+The following table sets forth the names of persons who are offering for resale of the Offered Shares by this Prospectus, the number of shares of Common Stock beneficially owned by each person, the number of shares of Common Stock that may be sold in this offering and the number of shares of Common Stock each person will own after the offering, assuming they sell all of the shares of Common Stock offered hereby.
 The information appearing in the table below is based on information provided by or on behalf of the named Selling Stockholders.
-We will not receive any proceeds from the resale of the shares by the Selling Stockholders.
+We will not receive any proceeds from the resale of the Offered Shares by the Selling Stockholders.